datacommonsorg/data/scripts/us_eia/opendata/process/README.md

 Plant-level data has a lot fewer variables than state-level.
 And where the stat-type allows, we’ll aggregate plant-level data to zip code level.

+Dataset includes full schema support, aka (2).

+### NG

+Natural gas dataset has country and state-level data.
+This dataset only has preliminary support, aka (1).

+### PET

+Petroleum dataset has country and state-level data.
+This dataset only has preliminary support, aka (1).

 ## Run

 Download and unzip the data files based on the